Skip to content

 Origins of Agriculture, Uncategorized

 After a long pause, the blog is back – and it’s a blog of surprises.
-These particular surprises reached my attention through both British Archaeology magazine and the online news pages of Science.
-For those of you lucky enough to have full-blown access to Science, the reference is this: Smith, O., Momber, G. et al. … Read More “Fashionably early?” »
+These particular surprises reached my attention through both British Archaeology magazine and the online news … Read More “Fashionably early?” »

 The Hidden Mysteries of Midden Histories